woocommerce/qit-cli/README.md

 - Integrate QIT as part of your pull requests with our example [GitHub Workflows integration](https://woocommerce.github.io/qit-documentation/#/workflows/getting-started).
 - Create and share application passwords with your development team, allowing them to use the QIT CLI without having full access to your WooCommerce.com account.

-## Is this tool exclusive to WooCommerce.com Partner Developers?
+## Is QIT Exclusively Available for WooCommerce.com Partner Developers?

-QIT is an innovative initiative aimed at enhancing the accessibility of automated testing for WordPress developers.
+QIT represents a revolutionary step forward in facilitating automated testing for WordPress developers.

-In this initial phase, we've started with bringing this to Woo Marketplace Partner Developers.
-Our ultimate aspiration is to extend the benefits of this tool to a wider circle of WordPress developers, thereby strengthening the entire ecosystem.
+In its inaugural phase, we've chosen to primarily target Woo Marketplace Partner Developers.
+However, our broader vision encompasses extending the availability of this tool to plugins outside of the Marketplace as well, in a commitment to make automated testing accessible to the WordPress ecosystem as a whole.

-If you're eager to utilize QIT and want to voice your interest, we welcome you to [submit an issue](https://github.com/woocommerce/qit-cli/issues) in our GitHub repository.
-We deeply value your feedback as it plays a critical role in shaping the future of our project.
+Should you be interested in leveraging the potential of QIT and wish to express your support for its broader application, we welcome you to [submit an issue](https://github.com/woocommerce/qit-cli/issues) in our GitHub repository.
+Your input is invaluable to us, as it greatly contributes to directing the course of our project's future.

 ## Support